basho/riak_ql/README.md

 This README is an overview of the repo individual sub-systems have their own documentation which will be linked to as appropriate.

-## 2 Table Of Contents
+## Table Of Contents

 This document contains the following sections (marked as to their completeness)

-1 Introduction
-2 Table Of Contents
-3 Repository Contents
+Repository Contents
-4 Summary
+Summary

-4.i Runtime Tools
+* Runtime Tools
-4.ii SQL Lexer/Parser
+* SQL Lexer/Parser
-4.iii Time Quantiser Fn
+* Time Quantiser Fn
-4.iv DDL Compiler
+* DDL Compiler
-4.v Runtime Query Fns
+* Runtime Query Fns
+* Testing Strategy

-## 3 Repository Contents
+## Repository Contents

 This application contains the following files: